-This research indicates that businesses now have a mechanism to prove the quality of their small business to people, anywhere in the world, who are thinking about buying a product or service that they offer.
+Online reviews are a powerful tool you can leverage to prove the quality of your small business to potential customers who are thinking about buying a product or service that you offer.

-Online reviews are a tool that can be deployed at different stages of a sales journey to help customers:
+Online reviews are beneficial for different stages of a sales journey to help customers:

 - Find a business

 - Trust that business enough to visit the website

 - Have confidence that business will deliver

 It’s also valuable for your business too, as they can help you to:

 - Understand how to make your business better